 In 1979, Matt collaborated with Gong's Daevid Allen on a short comic strip which was published in the Planet Gong Newspaper, a free giveaway in conjunction with Gong's debut USA Tour.

-Matt has done cover art for numerous independent musical releases (cassette tapes, albums, and compact discs); among them: Conrad Schnitzler, the Nightcrawlers, the Muffins, and Scornflakes.
-Since 1986, Matt's art has graced the advertising for Cuneiform Records.
+Matt has done cover art for numerous independent musical releases (cassette tapes, albums, and compact discs); among them: Conrad Schnitzler, the Nightcrawlers, the Muffins, Scornflakes, and the University of Errors.

 In the early 1980s, Matt began doing music reviews in comic strip form for Heavy Metal magazine.
 Soon after, he began a weekly music review comic strip for a local newspaper, which evolved into his Sonic Curiosity comics.
 These comic strip reviews were widely published and internationally reprinted during the 1980s and 1990s, gaining him quite a reputation.
 Some time in the 1990s, Matt switched over to doing straight text music reviews, claiming that prose allowed him deeper opportunities to describe the music in question.
 In 1998, the Sonic Curiosity website was created to distribute Matt's relentless music reviews.
 From 2000 to 2001, Matt wrote a weekly music column for Space.com.